elahtrebor/push/README.md

 To install the shell, just connect with thonny or whatever your using to manage your microdevice.
-Copy the push.py file on the device and save as push.py Then from the micropython cli "import push"
+Copy the push.py file on the device and save as push.py Then from the micropython cli "import push".
 It has a quick wifi connect built in, a crude editor that works similiar to cat'ng text into the console, wget (that works like curl), an ntp sync tool.